Lost Horizon (1973 film): Critical reception

 The film was selected for inclusion in the book The Fifty Worst Films of All Time, co-written by critic Michael Medved.
 The film is listed in Golden Raspberry Award founder John J. B. Wilson's book The Official Razzie Movie Guide as one of The 100 Most Enjoyably Bad Movies Ever Made.

 On Rotten Tomatoes, Lost Horizon holds a 14% rating based on seven reviews.

-Box Office
+Box office

 The film was one of the most popular movies at the British box office in 1973.

+Despite being a notorious box office bomb in the United States, the film was a massive success in Japan, becoming the highest-grossing film in the country in both 1973 and 1974.
+The film grossed $14 million at the time.
+It was so successful that it grossed more than twice that of the year's second-highest-grossing film, The Human Revolution.
+It surpassed The Godfather as the highest-grossing film in Japan, holding that position until being overtaken by The Exorcist in December 1974.
+While it lost millions in the U.S. (earning only $3.5 million), its strong performance in foreign markets like Japan and France ($11.5 million) helped mitigate losses for Columbia Pictures.

 Home media

 On October 11, 2011, Columbia Classics, the manufacturing-on-demand unit of Sony Pictures Home Entertainment, released a fully restored DVD, which reinstated all of the elements cut after the roadshow release.
 The DVD also contains supplemental features, including promos featuring producer Hunter as well as the original song demos played and sung by composer Bacharach.
 Some of these demos contain different lyrics from those in the final versions used in the film.

 On December 11, 2012, Screen Archives Entertainment (Twilight Time) issued an exclusive Blu-ray, with a 5.1 lossless soundtrack and an isolated film score.